Left-right asymmetry in predicting brain activity from LLMs' representations emerges with their formal linguistic competence: Discussion

-Although we focused in this paper on a global property, the left-right hemispheric asymmetry, the relationship between brain scores and the linguistic performance of models at different training stages should eventually be evaluated more finely at the level of brain regions.
-This type of approach has been applied very recently to visual processing by \citet{raugel2025disentangling}, who observed that brain scores in various regions have different trajectories as a function of the amount of training.
+Although we focused in this paper on a global property, the left-right hemispheric asymmetry, the relationship between correlation between brain activity and model predictions and the linguistic performance of models at different training stages should eventually be evaluated more finely at the level of brain regions.
+This type of approach has been applied very recently to visual processing by \citet{raugel2025disentangling}, who observed that brain-predictivity scores in various regions have different trajectories as a function of the amount of training.
 More precisely, they reported that the model they study, Dino v3, first aligns with the early representations of the sensory cortices, and needs more training data to align with higher-level regions.
 Future work will address whether similar links between brain regions and LLMs at different training steps exist for language.